Beginner’s Guide on Opening a Stationery Store in Malaysia

 3. Operational Planning

-• Hire and train staff to deliver excellent customer service.
+- Hire and train staff to provide excellent customer service.

 4. Marketing and Business Development

-• Create a customer acquisition plan with promotions and loyalty programs.
+- Create a customer acquisition plan and explore partnership opportunities.

 Local Regulations and Licensing